dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 The `.read` command requires only one argument: the path to the file containing the SQL and/or commands to execute.
 After running the commands in the file, control will revert back to the terminal.
 Output from the execution of that file is governed by the same `.output` and `.once` commands that have been discussed previously.
 This allows the output to be displayed back to the terminal, as in the first example below, or out to another file, as in the second example.

-In this example, the file `select_example.sql` is located in the same directory as duckdb.exe and contains the following SQL statement:
+In this example, the file `select_example.sql` is located in the same directory as dataminer.exe and contains the following SQL statement:
 ```sql
 SELECT
     *